 Bees are typically known as black and yellow or black and orange, depending on where you’re from in the world.
-Colorado, for example, generally has black and orange bees.
+Ask any kid in school and this is what they will tell you 🙂 Colorado, for example, generally has black and orange bees.
 But for the sake of this article, we’re going to say they’re yellow.
 However, did you know that bees aren’t always black and yellow or orange, and can be other colors of the rainbow too?

-There are various species of bees across the globe, and not all of them are the typical black and yellow color of the popular bumblebee.
+There are various species of bees across the globe, and not all of them are the typical black and yellow color of the popular bumblebee or honey bee.
 Not surprisingly, with over 20,000 known bee species, bees can be found with white, red, green, purple, blue, and brown markings, and colors.

-Most of the bees we see outside are yellow and black striped, so when the occasional bee looks strangely more green or blue than you’ve seen before, you might question if it’s actually a bee.
-You might also have a hard time convincing others of the colorful bee you spotted in the garden.
+Most of the bees we see outside or in a bee-hive are yellow and black striped, so when the occasional bee looks strangely more green or blue than you’ve seen before, you might question if it’s actually a bee.
+You might also have a hard time convincing others that the colorful bee you spotted in the garden is part of the normal ecology.
 Luckily for you, we have all the information you need on bees and their mysterious colors below to find out all you need to know about bees and their numerous colors.
+Is this just a freak of nature caused by mating?
+Let’s find out 🙂

 What Color are Bees?